Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C.lacks the set of endpoints needed to retrieve the job run details for a particular job effectively.
+&nbsp;&nbsp;&nbsp;&nbsp;A.is incorrect The list of cluster in a DAtabricks workspace ca be retireve using the cluster list endpoint.

 &nbsp;&nbsp;&nbsp;&nbsp;B.is correct.
 The data engineer can identify the specific job for which they want to retrieve run details by using the jobs/list endpoint, which displays all of the jobs in a Databricks workspace.
 If you know the job ID, you can use the jobs/runs/get endpoint to retrieve information about that specific job run, including the run ID, status, start time, end time, and more.
 The data engineer can effectively retrieve the job run details for a particular job using this set of endpoints and go on to further analyze the data that has been retrieved.

-&nbsp;&nbsp;&nbsp;&nbsp;A.is inadequate for completing the task.
+&nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
+Lacks the set of endpoints needed to retrieve the job run details for a particular job effectively.

-&nbsp;&nbsp;&nbsp;&nbsp;D.does not offer the right set of endpoints to complete the task effectively.
+&nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
+Does not offer the right set of endpoints to complete the task effectively.

-**Question 34: Databricks Tooling A senior data engineer is working on an extremely intricate and complex data project that necessitates the implementation of a strong and scalable data pipeline using Databricks cutting-edge Delta Lake architecture.
+**Question 34: A senior data engineer is working on an extremely intricate and complex data project that necessitates the implementation of a strong and scalable data pipeline using Databricks cutting-edge Delta Lake architecture.
 The project entails processing enormous amounts of data in real-time, performing complex transformations, and guaranteeing the compatibility and quality of the data.
 It is essential to create an architecture that makes the most of Delta Lake's capabilities and offers effective data processing.
 Which of the following statements would be the most sophisticated architecture for this situation?**

 Options: